ashutoshmjain/gita/src/divineArchitecture.md

 * ***Sattva*** (goodness, harmony, purity), while appearing beneficial, can still be a source of bondage if it leads to attachment—for instance, when our urges to do good are driven by a craving for recognition or a subtle sense of spiritual pride. ***Bhakti*** (devotion) offers a potent means to transcend even this subtle attachment by redirecting such motivations and affections towards the Divine.

 The Lord's guidance, therefore, encompasses: observe *Brahmacharya* (disciplined conduct), remain steadfast in *Yajna* (selfless action), and maintain unwavering focus on the Divine through *Bhakti* (devotion).
 By employing these three counter-forces, one can potentially bring consciousness to a state of absolute stillness and equilibrium—*Nirvana*.

+Looking at this construct from a modern perspective means to approach life with a three-pronged strategy

+* ***Financial Prudence*** find work that suits your *Swabhava* .
+Focus on work as an offering to divine and curtail your needs to match your rewards rather than chasing title, status or money.
+Make your work your *Yajna*.
+Choose moderation over passion.

+* ***Physical Fitness*** Follow healthy routine.
+Watch what you eat.
+Exercise for fitness, not for showoff.
+And rest your body and mind. *Bramhcharya* is not a magical word.
+Mindful balance of routine is *Bramhcharya*.
+Choose sharpness over lethargy.

+* ***Faith*** cultivate constant devotion for the divine.
+Choose devotion over goodness.